uttamshr10/election-management-system/README.md

 # Election Management System (EMS)
 EMS is a comprehensive software solution developed using Java Swing.
 Its primary objective is to streamline the electoral process, ensuring transparency, efficiency and accuracy in managing elections.
+It fulfils CRUD operation.
 The EMS provides different forms for administrators, voters and winner declaration.

 ## Prerequisites